 "7 beats, cycle, called rupak taal"

-"It's good that you are listening to this," my serendipitous teacher Quamar said in 2008.
+"It's good that you are listening to this," my first teacher Quamar said in 2008.
 "You will need to keep playing after the initial excitement of beginning wears off."

 "DhatrkadheteTe ghenadha ghenadhadha ghenadha ghenadhate ghenatina ghen"

 The initial excitement has worn, of course.
 After six years?
 How many times hearing: "Are those bongos?"
 Late night practices.
 Growth via mostly-friendly competition.
 Encounters with beautiful pianists, guitarists, violinists, vocalists, thereminists and guzheng-ists always listening for where it might fit.

 It can be a path easily lost to begin studying an instrument many are unfamiliar with.
 I have had to become very defined in my own goal: To become a present, honest and articulate accompanist of Hindustani classical music.